-He Wants You Happy (Psalm 37:3-4)
+He Wants You Happy (Psalm 37:[1-2] 3-4)

-Trust in the Lord, and do good; dwell in the land and befriend faithfulness.
-Delight yourself in the Lord, and he will give you the desires of your heart. —Psalm 37:3–4
+[Fret not yourself because of evildoers; be not envious of wrongdoers! ²For they will soon fade like the grass and wither like the green herb.] ³Trust in the LORD, and do good; dwell in the land and befriend faithfulness. ⁴Delight yourself in the LORD, and he will give you the desires of your heart. —Psalm 37:[1-2] 3–4

-This is almost too good to be true.
-God wants us to be happy.
+This is almost too good to be true: God wants us to be happy.

 He tells us to delight.
 He enjoys that we enjoy.
-He truly desires that our truest desires be truly satisfied—in him.
-“Delight yourself in the Lord,” he says through the psalmist.
+He truly desires that our truest desires be truly satisfied—in Him.
+“Delight yourself in the Lord,” He says through the psalmist.

-As much as our sinful hearts can find it convenient to make him out to be a God of mere duty, or the cosmic kill-joy, the Bible stands ready to shake those false notions again and again.
+As much as our sinful hearts can find it convenient to make Him out to be a God of mere duty, or the cosmic kill-joy, the Bible stands ready to shake those false notions again and again.
 Psalm 37:4 is no isolated call to delight.

 The Importance of Delight

 Throughout the Scriptures, God commands our rejoicing.
-For instance, in Philippians 3:1, he instructs the church through the apostle Paul, “Rejoice in the Lord.”
+For instance, in Philippians 3:1, he instructs the church through the apostle Paul to “Rejoice in the Lord.”
 And in case we missed it there, he says it twice more in the very next chapter, “Rejoice in the Lord always; again I will say, rejoice.”
 (Philippians 4:4).

 Having the Desires of Our Hearts

-This does not mean that if we delight ourselves in him, then he will give us all the sinful desires we had before we made ourselves to delight in him.
-First of all, we can’t make ourselves to truly delight in him.
-He must first change our sinful hearts by his Spirit if we are to delight in him.
+And Psalm 37:4 makes this amazing promise to those who delight in the Lord: “He will give you the desires of your heart.”
+This does not mean that if we delight ourselves in Him, then he will give us all the sinful desires we had before we delighted in Him.
+First of all, we can’t make ourselves truly delight in Him.
+He must first change our sinful hearts by His Spirit if we are to delight in Him.
 He must give us a new capacity for a new kind of delight.

-Call it regeneration, the new birth, or being a new creation, God first takes out our hard, sinful hearts and gives us a new heart that can delight in him.
+Call it regeneration, the new birth, or being a new creation, God first takes out our hard, sinful hearts and gives us a new heart that can delight in Him.
 If you delight in God, that’s a gift.
 It’s the fingerprint of the Holy Spirit in your life.
 It’s evidence of a new creation.